 Sign up with email

 Click Sign up with email:

-Your Shared Email Templates company account is ready to operate.
-Easily manage users, teams, and subscriptions via the Manage Company option.
+Your Shared Email Templates company or team account is ready to operate.
+Easily manage users, teams, and subscriptions via the Manage Account option.

 Click Sign up with Microsoft:

-Use a Microsoft dialog window that will appear to sign in to your global administrator account.
+Use a Microsoft dialog that will appear to sign in to your Microsoft work or school account.

-The company account is created.
-Now you can manage your Shared Email Templates users, teams, and subscriptions via the Manage Company option.
+Your Shared Email Templates company or team account is created.
+Now you can manage your Shared Email Templates users, teams, and subscriptions via the Manage Account option.

 If you don't have Shared Email Templates in your Outlook yet, find detailed instructions on how to install the add-in on this help page.